 There are some incredible what-if’s when it comes to projects that were almost directed by someone else.
 Terry Gilliam’s Watchmen.
 Stanley Kubrick’s Perfume.
 David Cronenberg’s Total Recall.
 Edgar Wright’s Ant-Man.
-Tim Burton’s Jurassic Park.
+Tim Burton and/or Joe Dante's Jurassic Park.
 Orson Welles’ Hearts of Darkness.
 Alejandro Jodorowsky’s Dune (well-detailed in Jodorowsky’s Dune).
 The list goes on and on.

 In the early 1970’s, there was arguably no director hotter than Peter Bogdanovich.
 Sure, Coppola was practically untouchable in the 70’s but his screenplay for The Great Gatsby (1974) was considered a slog.
 Even Steven Spielberg and George Lucas technically can’t claim to have made three huge box office/critical hits in a row.
 It was the 1-2-3 punch of The Last Picture Show (1971), What’s Up, Doc?
 (1972), and Paper Moon (1973), along with his frequent appearances on television, that endeared Bogdanovich to the film-going public.
 Watch the vintage trailers for his films.
 They’re unlike any other trailer.
 Instead of highlighting the stars or the story, the trailer highlights the director, showing him at work behind the scenes.
 He’d become a brand much like Hitchcock or Carpenter.
 It would be inaccurate to call Bogdanovich a journeyman director, but his films are varied enough that he can be regarded as versatile.
 Sure, his filmography may be a little lopsided with light comedies, but there are still works exploring serious themes scattered throughout.
 Works like the aforementioned masterpiece The Last Picture Show (1971), the tragic Mask (1985), the biographical mystery The Cat’s Meow (2001), and one of his best and most underrated films, Saint Jack (1979).
 Saint Jack represents a down-and-dirty Bogdanovich, not to mention a humbled one, reportedly telling Roger Corman he could shoot the film for peanuts in an attempt to salvage his career.
 Saint Jack is a dark film, but it’s not Bogdanovich’s darkest.
 As an A-list director, he was immediately at the top of everyone’s list for any project around Hollywood.
 And I mean, ANY.
 Imagine.
 Peter Bogdanovich’s The Godfather.
 Peter Bogdanovich’s The Exorcist.
 Peter Bogdanovich’s Chinatown.
 Peter Bogdanovich’s The Way We Were, which actually might have worked.
 He’s stated in interviews that these were simply not properties that interested him.
 His first feature may not have been his dream project, but it was his chance to direct, and he was determined not to blow it.